Where’s My hat?

 It was as a bartender at O’Leary’s Saloon where I came to appreciate the authenticity of people not exactly equipped to deal with the increasingly urban nature of Idaho.
 One of my favorite characters was Hank Bertram, an old placer miner living near Little Muddy Creek outside of Placerville.
 Hank would come into the bar once a week with his small vial of gold, happy to show it to anyone who seemed interested.
 I once asked him what he did before mining.
 “I used to be a religious fanatic,” he said, “but there’s no future in it.”

 Earl Bream was another miner whom I favored.
 He looked mean, but was really a gentle soul, unfortunately with a face only a mother could love.
-His bald head and a black patch over one eye meant no one messed with Earl.
+The bald head and a black patch over one eye meant no one messed with Earl.

 One Sunday afternoon, my folks walked into O’Leary’s Saloon, no doubt to see how I was wasting my college education.
 They were babysitting their young grandson, Wes.
 I thought it was a sweet gesture when the old miner came over to say Hi.
 As Earl bent down eye level with five-year-old Wes, the old miner growled, “I’ve got an eye out for you.”
 My nephew did what most anyone would do in that situation.
 He burst into tears.
 To this day, Wes has stayed out of Idaho City bars.

 O’Leary’s Saloon could be a rowdy place, especially on weekends when it seemed half of Boise drove the 40 miles up to Idaho City.
 Back then, you could walk from bar to bar with a drink in your hand.
 It was definitely a Wild West town.
-On one particularly busy evening someone threw a chair through the large leaded stained-glass window that my friend Kenn Smith and I had built for Pat O’Leary.
+On one particularly busy evening someone threw a chair through the large leaded stained-glass window that my friend Kenn Smith and I had built for Pat O'Leary.
 The window spelled out the word Saloon in Irish colors, which you could read if you were inside the tavern.
-Tourists coming up from Boise no doubt wondered what a Noolas was.
+Tourists coming up from Boise no doubt wondered what a noolaS was.
 We didn’t care.
 They were flat landers, and we were catering to the locals.

 To those who questioned my qualifications to be a writer/producer at Idaho Public Television, I informed them that I knew a lot about structure, and I also knew how to handle myself when things got rowdy.
 But let’s face it, by then everyone knew my main selling point was that I was cheap.